FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 More on the exact "how" later.

 Lastly, we will cover tools for point 5 (building the `archive`) and 2 (targeting data fields) in the next subsections.
-Point 5, in particular, was a developing nuisance, as it required the reconstruction of the already defined target/NOMAD schema.
+Point 5, in particular, previously required the reconstruction of the already defined target/NOMAD schema.
 That comes across as doing double work: running over the schema once to define it, and a second time to initialize it.
 The main hurdle to automation here was the variable structure of the source data: a well-defined hierarchical format does not ensure that individual file structures remains constant.